plandes/util/doc/command-line.md

 Actions:
-emp <format>              show employee by id format <one|two>        output format for employee with ID given by -e -d, --dryrun            whether to execute an action -e, --empid INT         the id of the employee
+emp <format>              show employee by id format <json|txt>       output format for employee with ID given by -e -d, --dryrun            whether to execute an action -e, --empid INT         the id of the employee